andresalcaraaz/Data-Science-Projects/Startup_Exit_App/README.md

-# Startup Exit Prredictor App
+# Startup Exit Predictor App 🚀 📈

 This application can be leveraged by investors on early stage ventures as a way to evaluate in a few minutes takcing key metrics.
 Insights on early warnings for faliure has been extracted from this porject that could serve to founders to pivot before is to late.